Jehan Daruvala: 2023

+Daruvala was replaced by Franco Colapinto for the final round of the 2023 F2 season in Abu Dhabi, and finished the season 13th in the standings, in what was his first F2 season without winning a race.
+Colapinto will replace Daruvala full-time for the 2024 Formula 2 Championship as Daruvala will move to Maserati for season 10 of the FIA Formula E World Championship.

 Formula One

 Daruvala was announced as member of the Red Bull Junior Team, prior to driving in the 2020 Formula 2 Championship.

 On the weekend after the 2022 Canadian Grand Prix, Daruvala was announced to have his first taste of a Formula One car with McLaren, testing the McLaren MCL35M at the Silverstone Circuit.
 He also had another test at the Algarve International Circuit, from July 18–19.
 A third F1 test came during the end of September, where he drove at the Circuit Paul Ricard.

 At the start of 2023, it was confirmed that Daruvala had been released from the Red Bull Junior Team roster after three years.

 Formula E

 At the end of November 2022, Daruvala was announced as a test and reserve driver for Mahindra Racing in Formula E for the 2022-23 Formula E season.
+In April 2023, Daruvala would make his debut in Formula E machinery in the Berlin rookie test.
+Daruvala made his Formula E free practice debut at the Rome ePrix.

+Maserati MSG Racing (2024)

+2023–24 season

+On 27 September 2023, Daruvala signed a contract with Maserati MSG Racing for the 2023–24 Formula E season, teaming up with Maximilian Günther.
+Daruvala finished his debut race at Mexico City in 16th place, before making his first Duels in qualifying in just his third race in Diriyah by qualifying in fifth, but retired due to a car issue.
+His first points came at the Misano ePrix, where he finished ninth thanks to a masterclass energy strategy.
+He was set for more to gain points in Monaco, but had issues deploying his Attack Mode and dropped to 20th at the flag.
+However, he redeemed himself with his second and final points finish at the Berlin ePrix with seventh place, improving his personal best result.
+He ended the season in 21st place in the standings with eight points, far behind teammate Günther's 73.

+Following a difficult rookie season, Daruvala left the team and the series.
+In March 2025, Daruvala announced on Instagram that he would not be racing in any series for 2025.